clj-kondo/clj-kondo/doc/config.md

 Quotes should not appear inside the config.

+Since clj-kondo 2023.03.17, you can use a shorter notation to suppress linters in namespace:

+`{:clj-kondo/ignore [:unresolved-symbol]}`

+to suppress certain linters within a namespace or simply `{:clj-kondo/ignore true}` to suppress them all.

 ## Unrecognized macros

 Clj-kondo only expands a selected set of macros from clojure.core and some